dataGuyJosh/austracTopicModelling/README.md

 - pull_data.py: functions related to data entry e.g. to read data from CSV or JSON files, maybe pull data from an API etc...
 - validation.py: model validation code i.e. cross validation, topic coherence

+# Future Scope
+- perform a literature review of methodologies relevant to topic modelling
+  - why is LDA popular?
+  - are there better modelling techniques for this dataset?
+  - are emails considered short-text classification i.e. do we want to perform less preprocessing?
+- determine best hyperparameters using grid search
+- ensemble modelling: use multiple modelling techniques (or the same technique on separate data) to better estimate topics e.g. if 9/10 models suggest a document belongs to a topic with similar popular words, they're likely to be correct --> does this apply to LDA?
+- learn more about top2vec -->

 # Resources
 - [top2vec](https://www.youtube.com/watch?v=bEaxKSQ4Av8)